 Dungeness and Rock crab can be found in the Hood Canal at depths between 30 and 300 feet.
-“In our area we recommend kayak crabbing in depths of 30 to 75 feet and provide 100 feet of line for each crab pot,” adds Christina, “what you catch depends on a variety of factors such as location, bait, length of soak, and the health of the population.”
+“In our area we recommend kayak crabbing in depths of 30 to 75 feet and provide 100 feet of line for each crab pot,” says Christina Maloney, owner of Kayak Brinnon, a company that promotes "kayak crabbing" with kayak rentals and gear, “what you catch depends on a variety of factors such as location, bait, length of soak, and the health of the population.”

 Summertime Resort & Marina

 15781 NE Northshore Road Tahuya, WA 98588 | (360) 275-9313